Atsvb/Peque-asViolencias/README.md

 # Pequeñas Violencias
-Essentials I used to create the record "Pequeñas Violencias" with Theremin and Machine Learning
+Essentials I used to create the record "Pequeñas Violencias" with Theremin and Machine Learning: https://antisentido.bandcamp.com/album/peque-as-violencias

 Pequeñas Violencias is a collection of improvisations with theremin and machine learning.
 I used the amazing software Wekinator: https://github.com/fiebrink1/wekinator